nilips70/Covid-Project/README.md

 cd Covid-Project
 ```

-Explore the data/ directory to access the provided datasets.

-Explore the code/ directory to view and run the Jupyter notebooks containing the analysis code.

 ## Reproducing the Results

 To reproduce the results presented in the paper:

-Open the Jupyter notebooks in the code/ directory using a Jupyter Notebook environment.
+Open Rstudio.

-Follow the step-by-step instructions within the notebooks to preprocess the data, conduct analyses, and generate visualizations.
+Follow the step-by-step instructions within the codes to conduct analyses, and generate visualizations.

-Feel free to modify the code or parameters to explore different scenarios or conduct additional analyses.

 ## Contributing